Digit to Ken Converter

 - Metrication: Although Japan officially adopted the metric system, the Ken remains a crucial unit in traditional architecture and related fields.

-Common Uses for digits and ken
+Common Uses and Applications: digits vs ken

 Explore the typical applications for both Digit (imperial/US) and Ken (imperial/US) to understand their common contexts.